Communication Studies Graduate Teaching Assistantships (GTA)

-- Out-of-State tuition will have their out-of-state tuition waived while employed as a GTA.
+- Students who come from out of state will have their out-of-state tuition waived while employed as a GTA.
 This only holds if they are a GTA.

 - Up to nine graduate-level credits will be paid by the Graduate College through the Graduate College’s state-funded program.